Usha (ancient city)

-Usha (אושא) was a city in the Western part of Galilee.
-The Arab village of Hawsha later occupied the ruins of the old site.
-The modern kibbutz of Usha, Israel is located nearby to the ruins.
+Usha (אושא) was an ancient Jewish town in the western part of Galilee.
+It was identified in the late 19th century by Victor Guérin, who found the ruins on which the Arab village of Hawsha was built.

+The modern kibbutz of Usha, Israel is located several kilometers to the west.
+The site is close to the town of Kiryat Ata.